ManApart/quest-command/readme.md

 Run AppBuilder's main method.
 I use the ide.
 This generates files so they don't need to be done at runtime.
 This only needs to be re-run when you change certain files (like adding new commands, events, event listeners etc)

-Run `gradlew clean build jar` to build a jar.
+Run `gradlew build jar` to build a jar.
 This should be found in `QuestCommand/build/libs` (`quest-command-1.0-SNAPSHOT`)

 ### Running
-Navigate to `QuestCommand/target` and run `java -jar quest-command-1.0-SNAPSHOT.jar`
+Navigate to `QuestCommand/build/libs` and run `java -jar quest-command-1.0-SNAPSHOT.jar`